baldimario/baldimario/README.md

 ### 🧠 Software Engineer · Public Builder · Open Source Thinker
 ---------------------------------

-I don’t just write code—I ship real tools that solve real problems.
+I don’t just write code.
+I ship real tools that solve real problems.
 Fast.
 Clean.
 With intuition that AI can’t replicate.

 I believe in building in public, learning in the open, and sharing everything that works.